chazzox-inc/fabis/src/components/mayor-interview.md

 ## Mayor. _What does the future hold for FABIS?_

 **TH.** 2024 will be our first year of operation since becoming a registered charity.
 Our inaugural event will be a dinner at the Earl of March, Lavant on Monday 26th February 2024 commencing at 7p.m.
-We encourage all ABI survivors and their families living in Chichester and the surrounding areas to make (contact through our website fabischarity.com)[https://fabischarity.com/contact-us].
+We encourage all ABI survivors and their families living in Chichester and the surrounding areas to make [contact through our website fabischarity.com](https://fabischarity.com/contact-us).
 All they have to do is press the contact button and they can either telephone or e-mail.

 The trustees have ideas for future events, but we want to work with our beneficiaries to establish a programme of events that they want.
 We want our beneficiaries to feel empowered- after all it is a charity working on their behalf.